MyLondon is a project which has a goal of empowering people affected by homelessness through a contest run every summer.

 We are supported in kind by The RPS, Fujifilm, Jessops and endorsed by Homeless Link, the umbrella charity for all UK Homelessness sector organisations.
 The project is self-funding from calendar sales and photograph rentals, and receives no government money.

-The MyLondon calendar is a quality product - a real art calendar, with FSC certified paper and designed for free by top London graphic firm, Carter Wong Design.
+The MyLondon calendar is a quality product - a real art calendar, with FSC certified paper and designed by top London graphic firm, Carter Wong Design.
 The goal is to sell as many as we can and raise as much as we can for the participants who took the photos and sell the calendars.

 "Café Art has brought photography and the homeless together in a ground-breaking initiative that is bringing real benefit to those participating.
 The calendar itself brings direct support but, equally important, is the raising of self-esteem and confidence for those taking part.
 It is a small project but it is making a big difference."